Query the audit log

 • Automatic Refresh

-You can set the audit log to automatically refresh every 15 seconds, 60 seconds, 5 minutes, or 15 minutes.
+Automatically refreshes the audit log at intervals of 15 seconds, 60 seconds, 5 minutes, or 15 minutes.

 Note